jplineb/Fever-Detector-COVID-Challenge/README.md

 ![enter image description here](https://github.com/jplineb/FeverDetectorCOVIDChallenge/blob/master/Photos/COVID_Banner.jpg?raw=true)

-Focusing on the area of Healthcare Technology, my mentors Dr. Dane Smith, Dr. Carl Ehrett, and I decided to work on building a privacy-centric, affordable, open-source fever detection solution.
+Focusing on the area of Healthcare Technology, my mentors Dr. Hudson Smith, Dr. Carl Ehrett, and I decided to work on building a privacy-centric, affordable, open-source fever detection solution.
 With a team of students and me at the helm, four weeks of hard work converged to a solution conveniently named the Tig**IR** which ticked many of the boxes we wanted while coming in at sub $500.

-## Why choose this problem
+## Why fever detection?
-In the wake of the Covid-19 outbreak it has become increasingly difficult to safely and responsibly navigate the normal tasks of our daily lives, especially while keeping the efficiency of life that we have come to expect.
+In the wake of the COVID-19 outbreak it has become increasingly difficult to safely and responsibly navigate the normal tasks of our daily lives, especially while keeping the efficiency of life that we have come to expect.
 With a new normal of taking temperatures upon entering places of business, many solutions have incorporated the use of IR cameras and facial detection to aid in this process.
 However, these solutions can be expensive and what they do with this data behind closed doors could surrender your privacy.
 We wanted to create a solution that would allow us to regain the our efficiency of lives, while remaining safe and responsible to not only the pandemic we face but also our privacy.
 Given how powerful of a tool AI and thermal imaging are, it's obvious on why people would want to use them but there's a morally correct way of going about doing so.

 ## Background on using thermal cameras for fever detection